r48n34/zip-data-in-png/README.md

 )

 interface zipDataInPngOptions {
-    quiet: boolean // Default: false, if true then will console.log info }
+    quiet: boolean // Default: false, if true then will console.log all info }
 ```